Human trafficking in Nigeria: Human Trafficking of Nigerians in Italy

 Nigeria is a source as well as a transit point for human trafficking.
 As a densely populated nation, Nigeria has been tagged as the leading African countries in human trafficking with cross-border and internal trafficking.
 In 2016, out of the 181,000 migrants who arrived in Italy through the Mediterranean, Nigerians accounted for 21%.≤ Human trafficking is a way to exploit women and children for cheap labour and prostitution as an opportunity to help themselves out of poverty.
 Nigerian human trafficking occurs within the Nigerian borders, in neighboring countries, and in many European countries because they are able to ship women and children within a network for human trafficking to expand the market within this industry.
-Nigerian gangs have sent thousands of women into the sex markets within Italy, Spain, and the Netherlands.sometimes, they are not being trafficked in a forceful way rather they meet some of these women who run prostitution institutions in different countries, or most times, the women come to them with promises of taking them abroad for a better chance at life. and these girls have to perform rituals and swear to oath of silence. what most of these girls do know at first is that they are going there for prostitution and they always find out at last and at that time, they have already been threatened. and these things happen mostly in Edo state.
+Nigerian gangs have sent thousands of women into the sex markets within Italy, Spain, and the Netherlands.